-Estonia defends ban on Russian media at EU event
+Estonia defends Russian media ban at EU event

 But an Estonian spokeswoman, Piret Seeman, declined to say if Rossiya Segodnya would also be excluded from other events.

-Rossiya Segodnya is a Russian state firm that owns Sputnik, an online media agency that is notorious for its bogus anti-Western content.
+Rossiya Segodnya is a Russian state firm that owns Sputnik, an online media agency which is notorious for bogus anti-Western content.

+It has also reported that ethnic Albanians and the EU were planning pogroms of ethnic Serbs in Kosovo.

+It has been called a “pseudo news agency” by the European Parliament and “an enemy of journalism” by Reporters Without Borders, a French NGO.

-It fought a smear campaign against French president Emmanuel Macron ahead of French elections in May.
-Macron banned it from press events and called it an “agent of influence”.
+It fought a smear campaign against French president Emmanuel Macron, who also banned it from press events and who called it an “agent of influence”.

 But the European Federation of Journalists (EFJ), a trade association with its HQ in Brussels, came to Rossiya Segodnya’s defence last week.

-It has urged the Council of Europe, a civil liberties watchdog based in Strasbourg, France, to intervene.
-The EFJ’s head, Ricardo Gutierrez, also called Estonia’s decision “a serious attack on media freedom”.
+It urged the Council of Europe, a civil liberties watchdog based in Strasbourg, France, to query Estonia's decision.
+The EFJ’s head, Ricardo Gutierrez, also accused Estonia of “a serious attack on media freedom”.

 Estonia defiant